Sharp mapping properties of Poisson transforms and the Baum-Connes conjecture: Examples

 \section{Examples}

-Let us consider two examples showcasing Theorem \ref{conja} and Theorem \ref{conjb}, the holomorphic discrete series of $SU(n,1)$ and the quaternionic discrete series of $Sp(n,1)$.
+Let us consider two examples to illustrate Theorem \ref{conja} and Theorem \ref{conjb}, the holomorphic discrete series of $SU(n,1)$ and the quaternionic discrete series of $Sp(n,1)$.
 In both cases, we use the ball model for $K\backslash G$ in which $P\backslash G$ identifies with its boundary sphere.